akhilgup/irrs/README.md

 ![Output Image](https://github.com/akhilgup/nitiayog_5/raw/master/result.jpg)

-- Install the android app by downloading the apk from the repository or click here
+- Test the android app by opening the ```RevantAI``` folder in the main repository  with AndroidStudio.
 > **Note :** The published APK has been tested on Android Platforms Marshmallow and below.
 There may be a compatibility issue for newer platforms.
 - Run the website on your local-host by navigating to [Backend](https://github.com/akhilgup/nitiayog_5/tree/master/backend) and running the following command
 ```